rushilpatel21/FitFreak/README.md

 ## Live Demo

 Check out the live demo of FitFreak [here](https://fit-freak-theta.vercel.app/).

 P.S.: There might be a 1-minute delay in the first request to the backend, as the backend server might be inactive and it takes approximately 50 seconds to start up. :)

-Eg: While signing up or while checking the Progress Tab or Log Tab.
+For example: While signing up or while checking the Progress Tab or Log Tab.

 ## Images